Ready to learn more?

 It varies by course and by person, but, as a part-time student, be prepared to work hard and dedicate several hours outside of the classroom each week to review course material and complete homework assignments.
 Our full-time Immersive students also devote additional time to portfolio projects, networking events with hiring partners, career services support, and more.
 Either way, our courses are designed to be rigorous and intensive, but, most of all, incredibly rewarding!

 What if I really want to take a GA course but just can’t afford it?

 Good news: You’ve got options.
 More than 45% of our part-time students receive tuition assistance from their employers.
 Ask your local Admissions rep for information to share with your manager about our courses and the benefits they can provide your company.
 We also work with financing partners to offer low-cost loan options for eligible students.

 GA’s campuses are governed by location-specific regulatory standards that we must comply with regarding refunds.
 For this reason, our refund policy varies based on your location while taking a GA course.
 Request a course package to learn more.

 What will the Remote Immersive experience be like?

+General Assembly is accepting applications only from Canada, the United States, the United Kingdom, France, and Australia.
 We know it can be hard to focus while learning online.
 Given the number of real-life and online distractions that may keep you from your work, we’ve designed course activities that keep you engaged and in constant conversations with your fellow classmates, instructors, and instructional associates.
 Our lessons are broken up into micro-lectures, which introduce content in short spurts.
 You’ll then work individually, in pairs, or in groups to apply what you’ve learned.
 We also encourage students to interact independently so they can get to know one another better and build a sense of community.